Unbiased Bike Reviews, Guides & How-To's

 While Sora is one of the most widely-used Shimano gearing sets for road bikes and has been trusted for years, it would have been nice to see a Tiagra groupset on a bike of this price.

-However, taking into consideration the high-performance frame and quality assurance that Trek provides, the overall package still offers good value-for-money.
+However, considering the high-performance frame and quality assurance that Trek provides, the overall package still offers good value for money.

 Trek’s own line of Bontrager DuoTrap S digital sensors offer some of the best data measuring tools available.

 Forget strapping on clumsy sensors to your fork with zip ties, the DuoTrap S screws subtly to the inside of your chainstay and sends data wirelessly to your phone or bicycle computer.